Updated May 11, 2020

 Indoor Living Spaces For Cows

-People have employed many different materials and structures for housing cows, but the best scenario is a fully enclosed pole barn with adequate ventilation.
+People have employed many different materials and structures for housing While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows.", but the best scenario is a fully enclosed pole barn with adequate ventilation.
 Not only are pole barns less affected by bad weather, water, and drafts, but they are also easier to get into and clean, which is very important for the health of any animal.
 The exception to this rule is for sanctuaries in warmer environments, where you can house cows in a three-sided structure that faces away from the prevailing winds if absolutely necessary.
-Dirt-covered flooring is critical for cow living spaces since slips and falls could lead to torn ligaments and joint damage and constantly standing or laying down on hard surfaces can also cause serious issues.
+Dirt-covered flooring is critical for While "cow" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." living spaces since slips and falls could lead to torn ligaments and joint damage and constantly standing or laying down on hard surfaces can also cause serious issues.
 Concrete flooring should be avoided whenever possible.
-If the indoor living space floor is concrete, you should layer at least a half a foot of dirt onto the concrete floor and replenish as needed.
+If the indoor The indoor or outdoor area where an animal resident lives, eats, and rests. floor is concrete, you should layer at least a half a foot of dirt onto the concrete floor and replenish as needed.
 Concrete or hardwood flooring alone is unacceptable for a cow’s indoor living space.

 Ideally, you should provide a lot of dry and clean straw in a cow’s indoor living space.
 Cows like to use straw as bedding, and it’s important to give them extra bedding material in much colder weather.
 You must remove and replace all wet and soiled straw to prevent serious health risks to cows.
 In cold climates, where cow poop freezes solid, you must be diligent about removing poop from their indoor space as well as main walkways outdoors.
 These frozen piles of poop become a trip hazard and can also be painful for cows to walk on.
 There are products you can spread on wet areas such as hydrated lime alternatives like Sweet PDZ or Stall Dry to keep the living space free of moisture.
 If you cannot provide straw, you can use other clean and replaceable materials such as wood shavings, but straw is best for cows!
 If it’s your only option, you can provide a thick layer of (naturally-sourced only) sand, but it’s important to keep this material clean and dry as much as you can.
 Exhaust fans with locking shutters are very effective at keeping barns well-ventilated and dry.